hashicorp/terraform-website/content/source/docs/cloud/vcs/github-enterprise.html.md

 -> **Note:** Alternately, you can skip the OAuth configuration process and authenticate with a personal access token.
 This requires using Terraform Cloud's API.
 For details, see [the OAuth Clients API page](../api/oauth-clients.html).

-## Step 1: On Terraform Cloud, Add a VCS Provider
+## Step 1: On Terraform Cloud, Begin Adding a New VCS Provider

 1. Open Terraform Cloud in your browser and navigate to the "VCS Providers" settings for your organization.
 Click the "Add VCS Provider" button.